MUSEUM & STADIUM TOURS

 Originally the entire outfield was Cynodon but with the birds depositing Kikuyu seeds on the field the Kikuyu has now overtaken the Cynodon.

-Located near gate one is where you can purchase all your cricket equipment and buy merchandise from the Imperial Lions merchandise as well as signed memorabilia.
+Located near gate one is where you can purchase all your cricket equipment and buy merchandise from the DP World Lions merchandise as well as signed memorabilia.

 STADIUM TOURS PRICING